 Our short-term programs are generally theme oriented (i.e. environmental studies, cultural geography, or art and design) and change on a regular basis.

-Will courses taken abroad apply to graduation?All credits earned abroad are granted through UWSP.
+Will courses taken away from UWSP apply to graduation?All credits earned on approved UWSP away programs are granted through UWSP.
 In general, they are 300 (junior) level or above and many are general education requirement courses.
-Though we cannot offer every student every class they need, our offerings highlight the culture of our chosen countries while helping students proceed toward graduation.
+Though we cannot offer every student every class they need, our offerings highlight the culture of our chosen institutions while helping students proceed toward graduation.
 In some cases, independent study options are also available.
-To ensure that overseas courses fit into your overall academic program, plan early and consult your adviser.
+To ensure that the offered courses fit into your overall academic program, plan early and consult your adviser.

-Is a study abroad program affordable?Yes, though it is sometimes more expensive than staying in Stevens Point, studying abroad is still an affordable way to gain a full semester of credits and experience a foreign country.
+Are study abroad and NSE program affordables?Yes, though it is sometimes more expensive than staying in Stevens Point, studying abroad is still an affordable way to gain credits and experience a foreign country or state.

 email@example.com, for details.

 Eligible students from other schools may or may not receive financial aid from their institution.
 Application to UWSP may entitle them to financial aid.
 The Financial Aid Office will work with the OIE to ensure your financial aid is applied to your study abroad program.
 If any refund is due, it will be applied to your UWSP account.

 What happens after I apply?For short term programs, the leader will review your application.
 For semester programs you will need to schedule a final interview with the OIE Adviser.
 Once a decision has been made you will receive further instructions from the OIE.

 You are ultimately responsible for preparing yourself for the study abroad or NSE program.
 Attend the orientation meetings.
 Listen attentively, ask questions, and take notes.
 Frequently students return and tell us that they wished they had prepared better.